syncfusion-content/wpf-docs/wpf/Autocomplete/Diacritic-Sensitivity.md

 # Diacritic sensitivity

 The control does not stick with one type of keyboard, so it can be populated the items from a language with letters containing diacritics, and search for them with English characters from an en-US keyboard.
 Enable or disable the diacritic sensitivity using the [IgnoreDiacritic](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfInput.Wpf~Syncfusion.Windows.Controls.Input.SfTextBoxExt~IgnoreDiacritic.html) property.
-The following code example demonstrates how to enable the diacritic sensitivity.
 The items in the suggestion list will be populated by entering any diacritic character of that alphabet.

 {% tabs %}